-- (2) The offer under sub.
-(1) states that it must be accepted by the purchaser, seller, or recipient of investment advice within 30 days after the date of its receipt by the purchaser, seller, or recipient of investment advice or any shorter period, of not less than 3 days, that the administrator, by order, specifies. - (3) The offeror has the present ability to pay the amount offered or to tender the security under sub.
-(1). - (4) The offer under sub.
-(1) is delivered to the purchaser, seller, or recipient of investment advice, or sent in a manner that ensures receipt by the purchaser, seller, or recipient of investment advice - (5) The purchaser, seller, or recipient of investment advice that accepts the offer under sub.
+(2) The offer under sub.
+(1) states that it must be accepted by the purchaser, seller, or recipient of investment advice within 30 days after the date of its receipt by the purchaser, seller, or recipient of investment advice or any shorter period, of not less than 3 days, that the administrator, by order, specifies.

+(3) The offeror has the present ability to pay the amount offered or to tender the security under sub.
+(1).

+(4) The offer under sub.
+(1) is delivered to the purchaser, seller, or recipient of investment advice, or sent in a manner that ensures receipt by the purchaser, seller, or recipient of investment advice.

+(5) The purchaser, seller, or recipient of investment advice that accepts the offer under sub.
 (1) in a record within the period specified under sub.
-(2) is paid in accordance with the terms of the offer
+(2) is paid in accordance with the terms of the offer.

-A defrauded party may not recover any indirect or consequential damages under sub.
-(1) (a).
+A defrauded party may not recover any indirect or consequential damages under s.
+551.59 (1) (a).
 Jersild v.
 Aker, 775 F. Supp.
 1198 (1991).

 NOTE: The above annotation refers to ch.
-551, 2005 stats., repealed by 2007 Wis.
+551 as it existed prior to its repeal and recreation by 2007 Wis.
 Act 196.